16jfraley/Homework/Week1/Week 1.md

 ## Definition Statement

-##### I want to build an application that the BI-State Disc Golf Group use to help organize and promote the club.
+##### I want to build an application that the BI-State Disc Golf Group can use to help organize and promote the club.

 ## Definition of Audience :